OmarDroid/habit-tracker/README.md

-# Project Title
-Habit Tracker
+# Habit Tracker

-## Description
-A Kotlin MVVM android mobile application that creates and tracks habits by time
+## A Kotlin MVVM android mobile application that creates and tracks habits by time

 ### Dependencies
 * Coroutine